 /opt/webinoly/webinoly.conf (you can even rename the file if you want) and all your team can have the same standardized dev environment, this is the easiest way to replicate your custom settings across all your team.

 To export/import a specific site:

 # Export a site sudo webinoly -backup=local -export=example.com # Import a site sudo webinoly -backup=local -import -file=/folder/name # Import and overwrite an existing site sudo webinoly -backup=local -import -file=/folder/name -overwrite=on

 Multiple sites and WP in subfolder are also supported:

 # Export multiple sites sudo webinoly -backup=local -export=[example.com,example.org,example.net] # WordPress installed in a subfolder sudo webinoly -backup=local -export=example.com -subfolder=/test

 Due to Let’s Encrypt (certbot) limitations, it is not possible to export/import an SSL certificate from a particular site.
 However, when a complete server is exported/imported we can move all of them.

+For WordPress sites a database backup is included automatically.
 When export/import you can use the